grandseiken/foundryvtt-multilevel-tokens/README.md

 * The module needs a Gamemaster logged in to function properly, since it works by tracking changes on the GM's client and issuing commands with GM permissions in the background to manipulate tokens.
 If tokens get out of sync because of this, you can use the snippet `game.multilevel.refreshAll()` (e.g. from a script macro) to wipe and recreate all cloned tokens.
 * Note the above point means performance impact should be low, because all the complicated logic runs only on the GM's client.
 Other clients only have to deal with the resulting automated token updates.
 * The module will detect if more than one GM user is logged in, and only run on one of their clients.
 However, it can't currently detect if a _single_ GM user is logged in via multiple browser sessions, and problems may arise in that case due to the logic executing multiple times.
+* Note that, by necessity, cloned tokens are not associated with any actor, and this can sometimes cause compatibility issues with other macros or modules.
+Foundry allows a token to have no actor, but, since this is an unusual case, it's often not accounted for.
+Most commonly, this can result in the macro or module throwing an error like `TypeError: Cannot read property 'data' of null`.
 * If something still isn't working you can file an issue here or reach me at `grand#5298` on the discord.

 # Version history